-Note: Missing sidewalks on local streets are not classified as sidewalk gaps because traffic volumes and speed limits often allow for a comfortable experience for those pedestrians traveling in the roadway.
+Note: Missing sidewalks on local streets are not classified as sidewalk gaps.

 Not all sidewalks are equal.
 Factors such as how wide a sidewalk is and how far away it is from a parallel street affect the pedestrian experience.
 Wider sidewalks and wider buffers are associated with greater comfort.
 As depicted in Figure 10, over half the sidewalks in the county are less than five feet wide (53%).
-Of the remaining sidewalks, most are five- to eight-feet wide (35%).
-15
+Of the remaining sidewalks, most are five- to eight-feet wide (35%).14